Select a province & language

 How to Extend the Life of Your EV Battery

 Avoid charging from 0% to 100% regularly and to keep the battery in a moderate charge range (10%-80%) for optimal longevity.
 After three 10-80% charge sessions, DC Fast Charging over the next 24 hour period may take longer and be less effective.
+Starting with 2026 model BEVS, this limit increases to five charging sessions per day.

 Enabling software updates for your vehicle will ensure that it operates safely and efficiently.
 Over-The-Air Software Updates allow your vehicle to update its software wirelessly, with quality, capability and convenience updates that are made available for select vehicle systems, such as the multimedia system.